GageBergmann/spring-2021-assignment-1/README.md

 # CS425 - Computer Graphics I (Spring 2021)

 ## Assignment 1: Triangle meshes rendering
 The goal of this assignment is to get you familiar with transformations, and triangle mesh rendering.
 You will develop an application to render an urban setting described in an external JSON file that must be uploaded by the user through a configuration panel.
 The JSON file has four layers describing the elements and color of buildings, parks, water and surface of a particular region (see below for a complete description of the file).
+You should use a unique buffer and VAO for *each* layer.

 There are five tasks, and you are free to use the skeleton code provided.
 The code has some comments regarding what needs to be implemented in each function.
 In an overview, it contains functions to handle file upload, and user interactions through the control panel; it also contains four main classes:
 - `FlatProgram`: handles shading of flat layers (water, parks, surface).
 These layers do not contain normals (as you can notice in the file description below), so they have to be shaded by a constant color.
 The color of each layer is also specified in the JSON file.